 The 4th of July is coming and all of a sudden you have become patriotic and want to heat your home the American way, that is with CORN.
 You have researched very carefully and have made a wise decision to purchase a MagnuM or Country Flame Flex-fuel CORN stove.
 You are a genius!
-Now to prove to all mankind that you really are a smart dude you need to be equipped with the answer to the burning question “ what is a Klinker”?
+Now to prove to all mankind that you really are smart you need to be equipped with the answer to the burning question “what is a Klinker”?

 To Start With…